How to make a WordPress Blog

 So click on this link now and you’ll be taken to the Bluehost site where you can signup for your hosting.
 It will open in a new window, keep it open next to this one so you can follow through these instructions.

 Click on the green ‘Get Started’ button and you’ll be taken to this screen where you select your plan:

-This is where you get your FREE Domain Name.
 Just enter your chosen name into the box, and Bluehost will check it’s available and register it for you if it is.
 If it’s not available (eg already taken) it will suggest some alternatives and let you try again with a different name.

 Installing WordPress on your new website